 Also, we encourage each team to take one trip out of town early in the season, as we feel this promotes team camaraderie and lets the boys (and parents) gel as a team.
 However, this is not mandatory.

 Q: How are coaches selected?

 A: Each person that would like to be the head coach a new team must submit an application to the Board of Directors.
 The Board will evaluate each application, and then proceed from there.
-Once the head coach is selected, he will be able to pick his assistants (two assistants max, NO EXCEPTIONS).
+Once the head coach is selected, he will be able to pick his assistants (two assistants max).
 All assistants must be approved by the Board.
 (Note: Due to the format of 8U games 3-4 assistants is typically necessary)

 After each season, coaches will be evaluated, and those evaluations will determine if the coach comes back for the following year.
 If the coach is viewed favorably, he will be welcomed back.
 If he is not, then we will follow the procedure above to determine a new head coach.

 A: Each team sets their own budget (which will be handled by the organization’s treasurer).
 In the younger age groups (8U-10U), costs range between $750-$900 per year, not including hotels for out of town trips.
 Due to the costs of the tournaments at the higher ages (11U-17U), costs can vary significantly and range between $950-$1,200 year, not including hotels and other travel costs.

 We attempt to strategically rotate certain equipment/jerseys to manage costs.
 However, any player new to a Stampede Team must purchase a Stampede batting helmet and a full current year set of uniforms.

 Q: Are there opportunities to fundraise?
 If so, what are those opportunities?